What does the drug do?

 The Phase 2 trial (MIROCALS) evaluated the efficacy of IL-2 over 18 months in 304 participants.
 This phase 2 trial looked at a larger cohort of participants over a longer time period compared to IMODALS.
 You can find out more about the trial here.

 The top-line results were announced at the 33rd International Symposium on ALS/MND on 6 December 2022.
 IL-2 was found to be safe and well tolerated, side effects were minimal across both treatment and placebo.
-When the whole trial population was analysed, treatment with IL-2 showed a modest decrease in risk of death for those on the treatment over the 21 months of the study, but this was found not to be statistically significant.
-However, when the survival analysis was adjusted - as planned in advance - by subgrouping people using a particular biomarker (a biological signal of damage to neurones) they found a larger and statistically significant effect on survival for those who received the treatment.
-This effect equated to an over 40% decrease in the risk of death at 21 months for a large proportion (80%) of the overall trial population who received IL-2.
+When the whole trial population was analysed, treatment with IL-2 showed a modest decrease in risk of death for those on the treatment during the study, but this was found not to be statistically significant.
+However, when the survival analysis was adjusted - as planned in advance - by subgrouping people using a particular biomarker (a biological signal of damage to neurons) they found a larger and statistically significant effect on survival for those who received the treatment.
+This effect equated to an over 40% decrease in the risk of death for a large proportion (80%) of the overall trial population who received IL-2.

 Latest News